jeremychauvet/aws-elasticbeanstalk-showroom/README.md

 ## How to control costs
 TODO: how to create budget on AWS.

+# How to import this showroom in you AWS account

+## What will be created
+We will use Terraform to create this showroom.
+This section explains what Terraform will create :
+* `1 EC2 instance` (t3.micro) via AWS Elastic Beanstalk
+* `1 NLB` via AWS Elastic Beanstalk
+* `1 RDS database` (MySQL)
+* `1 DNS name` via AWS Elastic Beanstalk

+### Terraform state storage
+TODO: s3 backend.

+### Note
+Terraform auto approve is not set to remind you each action is not without danger

+## Prerequisites
+1. Create an AWS account : https://aws.amazon.com/fr/console/ (french link, but you will be redirected on the correct locale)
+2. Create IAM user with correct rights (to be explained), check "Programmatic access" and get access and secret keys.
+3. Install AWS CLI on your computer
+4. Add a profile called `elasticbeanstalk-showroom` and fill credentials.

 # Links
 * AWS Elastic Beanstalk release notes : https://docs.aws.amazon.com/elasticbeanstalk/latest/relnotes/welcome.html